Michael-F-Ellis/ElephantSoup/README.md

 I'm not intending to add more features to the app.
 That would be contrary to my intent to keep it as simple and distraction-free as possible.
 You're certainly welcome to create a fork and add whatever features you want.

-Bug fixes are always welcome.
+Bug fixes and tweaks to UI appearance are always welcome.

 ## License